Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 What is a peak flow meter?

 A peak flow meter (PFM) is a device used to measure how well your child's asthma is under control.
 The device measures air flowing out of the lungs, called peak expiratory flow rate (PEFR), as a child forcefully blows into the device.
-A peak flow meter, when used properly, can reveal narrowing of the airways in advance of asthma symptoms.
-Peak flow meters can help determine:
+When used correctly, a peak flow meter can reveal narrowing of the airways before asthma symptoms appear.
+PFM can help determine:

 When to seek emergency medical care

-The effectiveness of your child's asthma management and treatment plan
+How well your child's asthma management and treatment plan is working

-When to stop or add medication, as directed by your child's healthcare provider
+When to stop or add medicine, as directed by your child's healthcare provider

 What triggers the asthma attack, such as exercise